Highland Park, New Jersey: Roads and highways

 U.S. Route 1 and New Jersey Route 18 are accessible close to Highland Park, just beyond its southeastern and southwestern borders.

 Public transportation

 NJ Transit local bus service is provided on the 810 and 814 routes.

 Atlantic City weekend service is available on Suburban Transit's 700 route.

-NJ Transit northbound trains to Penn Station New York, and southbound to the Trenton Transit Center via the Northeast Corridor Line can be found in neighboring New Brunswick station and Edison station.
+NJ Transit northbound trains to New York Penn Station, and southbound to the Trenton Transit Center via the Northeast Corridor Line can be found at nearby New Brunswick station and Edison station.

 Wildlife

 White-tailed deer are common enough in and around Highland Park to be seen as a problem.
-A deer population survey which includes Highland Park was conducted by Raritan Valley Community College in December 2019; the borough's government was using this survey in 2020 as it made plans for deer management.
+A deer population survey, which includes Highland Park, was conducted by Raritan Valley Community College in December 2019; the borough's government was using this survey in 2020 as it made plans for deer management.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Highland Park include: